-Historians acknowledge the twin forces that created the barrio-both Anglo exclusionary practices and the Mexican desire for cultural autonomy.672 Major Mexican settlements grew out of these patterns, many of them multiethnic, including East Los Angeles, Logan Heights in San Diego, Santa Barbara's lower east side, and Sacramento's Lower Quarter below Fifth Street.
-Segregated Mexican enclaves also appeared in towns like
+Historians acknowledge the twin forces that created the barrio-both Anglo exclusionary practices and the Mexican desire for cultural autonomy.
+Major Mexican settlements grew out of these patterns, many of them multi-ethnic, including East Los Angeles, Logan Heights in San Diego, Santa Barbara's lower east side, and Sacramento's Lower Quarter below Fifth Street.
+Segregated Mexican enclaves also appeared in towns like Pasadena, Long Beach, and Santa Monica, while colonias arose in the Imperial Valley, San Joaquin Valleys, and farming areas of Los Angeles County like El Monte and the San Gabriel Valley citrus belt.
+For all the variations of these settlements, "the common denominators...were segregation and poverty."
+In Sacramento, the crowded barrio was filled with alley shacks close to the canneries and warehouses; boarders rented rooms in "basements, alleys, shanties, rundown rooming houses and flop joints," as Ernesto Galarza recalled.
+He barrio was filled with alley shacks close to the canneries and sarrior was filled with alley shacks close to the canneries and flop joints," as Ernesto Galarza recalled.

-Pasadena, Long Beach, and Santa Monica, while colonias arose in the Imperial Valley, San Joaquin Valleys, and farming areas of Los Angeles County like El Monte and the San Gabriel Valley citrus belt.
-For all the variations of these settlements, "the common denominators...were segregation and poverty."673 In Sacramento, the crowded barrio was filled with alley shacks close to the canneries and warehouses; boarders rented rooms in "basements, alleys, shanties, rundown rooming houses and flop joints," as Ernesto Galarza recalled.674 In Pasadena, a Mexican enclave developed in the south Raymond area, a quasiindustrial district.
+In Pasadena, a Mexican enclave developed in the south Raymond area, a quasi-industrial district.
 There, Mexicans lived adjacent to gas tanks, electric power plants, small factories, and laundries.
 Housing conditions were decrepit.
-Rentals prevailed in "old houses vacated by people moving" out, "hastily boarded up shacks, renovated barns, garages, tents and shacks made of old tin and scraps of lumber," as well as in house courts, Los Angeles' version of the tenement.675 Conditions persisted into the 1940s, as housing shortages and segregation resulted in intensive overcrowding in many Mexican enclaves.
+Rentals prevailed in "old houses vacated by people moving" out, "hastily boarded up shacks, renovated barns, garages, tents and shacks made of old tin and scraps of lumber," as well as in house courts, Los Angeles' version of the tenement.
+Conditions persisted into the 1940s, as housing shortages and segregation resulted in intensive overcrowding in many Mexican enclaves.
 Belvedere became known as "the worst slum on the Pacific Coast," with the highest levels of relief cases, delinquencies, and other social problems.
 Two surveys revealed the persistence of poor housing conditions among California's Mexicans.
 In 1928 the Los Angeles County Health Department rated dwellings occupied by Mexicans to be the worst in the county.
-A 1941 survey reached the same conclusion.676 Health problems followed.
+A 1941 survey reached the same conclusion.
+Health problems followed.
 Mexican neighborhoods suffered much higher rates of infant mortality and communicable disease than the general population.
-In 1927, one labor camp in Los Angeles County recorded the highest infant mortality rates in the U.S.677
+In 1927, one labor camp in Los Angeles County recorded the highest infant mortality rates in the U.S.